marcosrenan/OC_Financial_Development_Taxes/README.md

-# Occupational_Choices_and_Financial_Development
+# Occupational Choices, Financial Development, Taxes and Tolerance of Informality

-This is a sample code of the paper Tolerance of Informality and Occupational Choices in a Large Informal Sector Economy published at the BE Journal of Macroeconomics.
+This is a simple code based on the article entitled Tolerance of Informality and Occupational Choices in a Large Informal Sector Economy that was published in the BE Journal of Macroeconomics.

 DOI: https://doi.org/10.1515/bejm-2021-0076